iamsukanta/sql-zero-to-hero-docs-from-sumit-sir-youtube-playlist/README.md

 - cannot hold duplicate values like primary key.
 - but, unique key can hold `NULL` value.
 - purpose of unique key is to make sure the values do not duplicate.
+- `UNIQUE KEY` also can be defined combination of two columns as like as `PRIMARY KEY`.
 - more than one column can be defined as a `UNIQUE KEY` where there is only one `PRIMARY KEY` in a table but it can be constitue by the combination of two columns.

 How many `NULL` values can hold `UNIQUE KEY`?